datadesk/california-coronavirus-data/README.md

 ### [latimes-county-recovery-estimates.csv](./latimes-county-recovery-estimates.csv)

-The total cases and deaths logged by local public health agencies each day.
-Each row contains the cumulative totals reported by a single agency as of that date.

-Most counties have only one agency except for Alameda and Los Angeles counties, where some cities run independent health departments.
-In Alameda County, the city of Berkeley is managed independently.
-In Los Angeles County, Pasadena and Long Beach are managed independently.
-These cities' totals are broken out into separate rows.
-In order to calculate county-level totals, you must aggregate them together using the `county` field.

 The estimated number of recovered and active cases by county each day.

 Active cases are calculated as a rolling 14-day sum of newly reported cases.
 Recovered cases are then estimated by subtracting these recent cases, current hospitalizations and deaths from a county's total cases.